peter-kuchel/cli-tools/README.md

 * grepl (\*)
   * a simple tool for handling regular expressions which supports the following patterns:
       * c  - match any literal character c
-      * .  - wildcard, many any character
+      * .  - wildcard, match any character
       * [] and ^[] - match positive and negative character groups
       * +  - match one or more occurances of the previous character
       * ?  - match zero or one occurances of the previous character